 For the safety of our patients and staff, we have updated our visitor policy, effective December 27.
 This includes important information about COVID-19 vaccination or testing for some visitors.
 Read the latest information for visitors.

 Tell your healthcare providers about any dietary supplements you’re taking, such as herbs, vitamins, minerals, and natural or home remedies.
 This will help them manage your care and keep you safe.

 There is no evidence to support use of Stillingia to treat cancer, infections, or other medical conditions.

 Stillingia is a root extract.
 It is known to contain chemicals called diterpene esters, toxic irritants that can cause swelling and inflammation of the skin.
-One laboratory experiment suggested that diterpene esters can halt the growth of cancer cells, but this has not been confirmed with stillingia root.
+One laboratory experiment suggested that diterpene esters can halt the growth of cancer cells, but stillingia has not been studied.

 Stillingia contains diterpene esters that cause mucosal irritation and skin eruptions.
-Other reported toxicities include vertigo, diarrhea, nausea, vomiting, muscle ache, pruritus, cough, fatigue, and sweating.
-No clinical data support the use of this supplement for any proposed claim.
+Other reported toxicities include vertigo, diarrhea, nausea, vomiting, muscle ache, pruritus, cough, fatigue, and sweating (1).

-Stillingia has not been evaluated for any proposed claim.
-It contains diterpene esters, toxic irritants that can cause swelling and inflammation of the skin (1).
-In vitro research suggests that diterpene esters may have antitumor activity (2), but this has not been confirmed with stillingia root.
+Stillingia contains diterpene esters, toxic irritants that can cause swelling and inflammation of the skin (1).
+In vitro studies have shown that diterpene esters have antitumor activity (2), but stillingia has not been evaluated.